annabelleg/APCSProject/README.md

 - created Finished.java, which is the window that pops up when you click the Submit buttons in EnterNewName and GenerateName and asks you what you want to do next
 - wrote methods that collect the user-inputted data and adds it to the correct csv for EnterNewName <--not positive if this works yet so will be testing shortly
 - UPDATE: IT WORKS PRAISE THE LORD GLORY HALLELUJAH
-- added Old-Fashioned buttons and method to collect the user inputs to GenerateName
+- added Old-Fashioned buttons, method to collect the user inputs, and rudimentary calaculation method to GenerateName

 ####THINGS WE HAVE YET TO DO/FIX: